nov-solutions/sol-web/README.md

 **React**, a Javascript and Typescript library, bundles this logic and provides a component-based framework for expressing it.\
 **Next.js**, a React web framework, enables server-side rendering of React components and serves as the interface between the presentation and application layers via file system-based routing.
 **Tailwind CSS**, a utility-first, class-based CSS framework, simplifies the process of styling markup in the presentation layer.\
-**daisyUI**, a component library for Tailwind CSS, provides several pre-built, customizable components for typical UI elements.
+**shadcn/ui**, a component library for Tailwind CSS, provides several pre-built, customizable UI components.

 ### Web Server